Understanding APIs at Lexer

 Depending on which systems you want to integrate in the Lexer Hub, we’ll usually have an appropriate integration or API, just reach out to your Success Manager, or our Support team (firstname.lastname@example.org).

 APIs can be tricky to get your head around, but in this article we’ve covered the base concepts and given you a good grounding in what APIs are and why we use them at Lexer.
+If you would like to learn more about APIs or Integrations and which might be best suited for your business, please read through our Data onboarding article.

 Put simply, an API is the intermediary between two sources, allowing them to communicate with each other, and when used at Lexer, allows us to gather and enrich your data through enrichment, events, and entities.